NickPazz/Data110/Markdown-Excercise.md

 Radavist (https://theradavist.com/)

 ## Here is a photo of me winning a mountain bike race in Deleware.
 I miss my long hair.
-My life was awesome!
+My life used to be awesome
 ![Racing Shape](309090415_576315384248233_371210998705080915_n.jpg)

 ### This is one of my favorite quotes in Italics